"

 PRE-ASSESSMENT

-Making a bacterial smear of Neisseria sicca and Bacillus subtilis subspecies spizizienii
+Making a bacterial smear of Staphylococcus epidermidis and escherichia coli

-Clean two glass slides with lens cleaner and a cotton swabs.
-Dispose of the cotton swabs in the regular trash.
-Using a permanent marker, label the top right corner of one slide with an “N” for Neisseria and the other slide with a “B” for Bacillus.
+Clean two glass slides with a lens wipe.
+Dispose of the lens wipe in the regular trash.
+Using a permanent marker, label the top right corner of one slide with an “E” for E. coli and the other slide with a “S” for S. epidermidis.
 This label will help you determine which side has the bacteria on it.

-1. Add a small drop of deionized water to the center of the “N” slide.
+1. Add a small drop of deionized water to the center of the “E” slide.

-3. Allow the “N” slide to air dry or use the slide warmer.
-If you use the slide warmer do not take your eyes of the slide!
+3. Dry the “E” slide on the slide warmer.
+Do not take your eyes of the slide!
 As soon as the slide is dry remove it from the warmer.
 The slide warmer will dry the slide, adhere the bacteria to the slide so they don’t wash off when you stain, and kill the bacteria.
-If you air dry the smear, after it is dry, heat fix the smear by gently applying heat to the smear by holding it in front of the Bacticinerator for 5 seconds.

-1. Add a small drop of deionized water to the center of the “B” slide.
+1. Add a small drop of deionized water to the center of the “S” slide.

-3. Allow the “B” slide to air dry or use the slide warmer.
-If you use the slide warmer do not take your eyes of the slide!
+3. Dry the “S” slide on the slide warmer.
+Do not take your eyes of the slide!
 As soon as the slide is dry remove it from the warmer.
 The slide warmer will dry the slide, adhere the bacteria to the slide so they don’t wash off when you stain, and kill the bacteria.
-If you air dry the smear, after it is dry, heat fix the smear by gently applying heat to the smear by holding it in front of the Bacticinerator for 5 seconds.

 Gram Stain Procedure

-1. Add crystal violet (primary stain) on the slide to the smear.
-Allow stain to remain on the smear for 1 minute.
-Rinse the smear with deionized water.
+1. Add a few drops of crystal violet (primary stain) to the smear.
+Wait 1 minute.
+Rinse with deionized water.
 Shake excess water off the smear.

-2Add Gram’s iodine (mordant) to the smear.
-Leave for 1 minute.
+2Add a few drops Gram’s iodine (mordant) to the smear.
+Wait 1 minute.
 Rinse with deionized water.
 Shake excess water off the smear.

 3. Decolorize one smear at a time and watch it closely.
 The thickness of the smear will dictate how long you will need to decolorize.
-Add the decolorizer of 25% acetone and 75% ethanol on the slide and rock the slide for 2-5 seconds.
-As soon as you see the colors “lift up” out of the smear, tilt the slide at a 45-degree angle and rinse the smear with deionized water.
+Add a few drops of 25% acetone and 75% ethanol (decolorizer) to the smear and rock the slide for 2-5 seconds.
+Rinse with deionized water.
 Shake excess water off the smear.

-4. Add safranin (counterstain) on the area of the slide where the organisms have been placed for 1 minute.
+4. Add a few drops of safranin (counterstain) to the smear.
+Wait 1 minute.
 Rinse with deionized water.
 Shake excess water off the smear.

 5. Gently blot the excess water from the slide using bibulous paper.